alvinlearner/World-pilot/README.md

 ## Technologies Used
 Languages used include: HTML, CSS, javaScript, Bootstrap and jQuery.
 Tools used to code is Microsofts Visual studio code.
 ## Support and contact details
-My contact is alvin47k@gmail.com suppose you come across any challenges or would like to give your feedback and suggestions.
+My contact is alvin47k@outlook.com suppose you come across any challenges or would like to give your feedback and suggestions.
 ### License
 MIT License

-Copyright (c) [2023] [Alvin Kenyagah]
+Copyright (c) [2023] [Alvin Odhiambo]

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal